 Calculation of the amount of compensation depends on several assumptions, the most significant of which are assumptions regarding the expected remaining lives of employees receiving the benefits, and assumptions about the discount rate.
 Management has used the statistical data publicly available at the Statistical Office of Estonia regarding the expectations of the remaining period of payments.
-The discount rate is determined based on the Baltic bond list of high quality corporate bond rate and the discount rate was 4% in 2017 and 2016.
-The change in the discount rate by one percentage point will change the liabilities balance by $\leq$ 21 thousand in 2017 and $\leq$ 17 thousand in 2016 See also Note 2 O and Note 13.
+The discount rate is determined based on the Baltic bond list of high-quality corporate bond rate and the discount rate was 3,5% in 2018 and 4% in 2017 and 2016.
+The change in the discount rate by one percentage point will change the liabilities balance by € 20 thousand in 2018 and € 21 thousand in 2017.
+See also Note 2 O and Note 13.
+Since input has changed (discount rate, expected lifetime, pension minimum) the reserve for provisions has been increased by € 25 thousand.

-5 RECEIVABLES AND PREPAYMENTS
+NOTE 5 RECEIVABLES AND PREPAYMENTS

-€ thousand 31.12.2017 31.12.2016
+€ thousand 31.12.2018 31.12.2017

-Trade receivables - net (Note 3) 934 620
+Trade receivables - net (Note 3) 911 934

-Prepaid taxes 210 210
+Prepaid taxes 150 210

-Prepaid services 26 30
+Prepaid services 16 25

-Other current receivables (Note 3) 45 105
+Other receivables (Note 3) 65 44

-TOTAL (note 24) 1,215 965
+TOTAL 1,142 1,215